tdhopper/blog/content/pelican-on-github.md

 For quick, get-up-and-running web publishing, there is [obviously](http://tumblr.com) [no](http://wordpress.com) [shortage](http://blogger.com) [of](http://medium.com) [platforms](http://ghost.org) [out](http://subtle.com) [there](http://typepad.com) to use; most have a free, hosted version, too (I'm sure there are a million other options I've never heard of).
 I've certainly started and neglected my share of these platforms (or had them disappear ...
 RIP [posterous](http://posterous.com)).

-In my latest endeavor to share things -- driven by excitement about my new work universe -- I was looking for a combination of things: balance between "get your hands dirty" and "don't get hung up on too many details", balance between "keep it lightweight" and "give me some features", and balance between "let me learn something new" and "keep it relevant".
+I've been excited about learning new things at my new job and I was looking for an outlet for sharing (beyond the [140-character tidbits](http://twitter.com/jrmontag)).
+I was looking for a combination of things: balance between "get your hands dirty" and "don't get hung up on too many details", balance between "keep it lightweight" and "give me some features", and balance between "let me learn something new" and "keep it relevant".

-Ultimately, my love for Python won out (over e.g. [Jekyll](http://jekyllrb.com/)) and I went for a Pelican-based solution hosted by GitHub Pages.
+Ultimately, my love for Python won out and I went for a Pelican-based solution hosted by GitHub Pages.
 From this combination of things I get:

 - Python (the language with which I'm most familiar and love to use)

-- Pelican (lightweight, static, CLI tools for compiling and publishing, compose in Markdown)
+- Pelican (lightweight, fast, CLI tools for compiling and publishing, compose in Markdown)

 - git / GitHub (sweet sweet version control, plus 'open-source-y' website code)